 Medicaid is the health care program for low-income individuals who can not otherwise afford Medicare or other commercial health insurance plans.
-The program is funded in part by the government and by the state in which the enrollee lives.
+The program is funded in part by the federal government and by the state in which the enrollee lives.
 What’s the difference between Medicare and Medicaid?

 Medically necessary refers to services or supplies that are necessary for diagnosis or treatment of a medical condition.